Becky139/mutts-cuts/README.md

 2. Scroll down to the API Key section and click Reveal.
 Copy the key.
 3. Enter the command: heroku_config , and enter your api key you copied when prompted
 4. Complete the steps above, if you see an input box at the top middle of the editor...
- a. enter your heroku username
+ a. enter your Heroku username
  b. enter the api key you just copied

 ## Credits